cpi

 Working from the command line

-The Python package also installs a command-line interface for inflate that is available on the terminal.
+The Python package also installs a command-line interface for inflate available on the terminal.

 It works the same as the Python library.
-First give it a value.
-Then a source year.
-By default it is adjusted to its value in the most recent year available.
+First, give it a value, then a source year.
+By default, it is adjusted to its value in the most recent available year.

 inflate 100 1950